How is Fault Determined for Car Accident Claims

 Who is the At-Fault Driver in a Car Accident?

 Determination of fault after a car accident in Queensland has consequences for who is liable to pay damages.
-The accident scene largely determines responsibility for motor vehicle accidents, particularly the location of vehicle damage and the other available evidence.
+The accident scene largely determines responsibility for motor vehicle accidents, particularly in terms of the location of vehicle damage and other available physical evidence.

 Our legal guide breaks down the fault determination process following a car accident and offers straightforward advice to protect your legal and financial interests.